Robin-WZQ/Robin-WZQ.github.io/_pages/about.md

 # 🏅 Honors and Awards

+- _2026_ Outstanding Merit Student for the University of Chinese Academy of Sciences.
 - _2026_ Championship Award in IEEE SaTML Anti-BAD Challenge.
 - _2025_ National Scholarship for Master Students.
 - _2025_ Merit Student for the University of Chinese Academy of Sciences.